inkline/inkline.io/content/docs/utilities/css/visibility.md

 ---
-title: Utilities - Visibility - Inkline
+title: CSS Utility Classes - Visibility - Inkline
 description: Control the visibility, with or without modifying the display of elements.
 ---

-# Visibility Utilities
+:ContentHeading{ title="Visibility" subtitle="CSS Utility Classes" }
 ## Control the visibility, with or without modifying the display of elements.

 Set element visibility using visibility utilities.
 Content will be hidden both visually and for assistive technology/screen reader users.